 We tried the same book group topics with 2 different groups.
 The first group had all volunteered to join the session as they desperately wanted to improve their time management.
 The second had been told to go on the course by their manager, who had heard of the success of the first group and thought it would be useful for her team.
 The second group fell flat (as no one felt they had a problem with managing their time!)

 A course to watch

-- If you’d like to set up a Time management book group, see Information Services’ Time Management book group site on My Department, which lists the Lynda courses our group watched, along with the tasks set for the group in advance of the session, as well as the powerpoint slide decks used for each session.
+- If you’d like to set up a Time management book group, see Information Services’ Time Management book group site on My Department, which lists the LinkedIn Learning courses our group watched, along with the tasks set for the group in advance of the session, as well as the powerpoint slide decks used for each session.
 Feel free to steal whatever you want!